Serverless vs containers: Which is best for your application

 How to choose between serverless and containers for your application

-You can deploy a small application or one that we can easily split into multiple smaller microservices as a serverless application.
+You can deploy a small application or one that can be easily split into multiple smaller microservices as a serverless application.
 On the other hand, a larger, more complex application might be better suited as a containerized application.
 Sets of services that are tightly coupled, that cannot easily be broken down into small microservices, are strong candidates for containers.

 Due to limitations on serverless offerings, containers may be a better choice for some applications.
 Examples of these are those written in unsupported languages or those that have long running times, such as machine learning applications.